 And yet, with the debut of Silver Origin, Silversea Cruise’s first-ever ultra-luxury vessel designed for Galapagos itineraries, guests may well be tempted to linger onboard.
 “Silver Origin is going to be a yin and yang experience,” says Fernando Delgado, the Silversea’s vice president of Galapagos Expeditions.
 “It’s about waking up in a beautiful bed, having a great breakfast and then taking a Zodiac many years back in time.”

-Since Silversea accepted delivery of the 100-guest Silver Origin in July, we’ve told the story of how the ship was successfully completed in the midst of a pandemic.
+Since Silversea launched the 100-guest Silver Origin in summer 2021, we’ve told the story of how the ship was successfully completed in the midst of a pandemic.
 We’ve taken you on a tour of the vessel, still at DeHoop shipyard, just after we raised the Silversea flag, marking the moment she became part of the fleet.
 And we’ve shared details about the newbuild, about aspects of the ship that have most intrigued us as we’ve followed its progress, from a state-of-the-art marina for easy on-off access to its dynamic positioning system, which allows the ship to get closer than ever to the most eye-popping areas of the Galapagos Islands.
 And, of course, the Silver Origin experience parallels Silversea’s ultra-luxe standards, with all-suite accommodations, cuisine made with Ecuador’s freshest foodstuffs along with traditional Silversea favorites, and butler service for every suite.